What is accreditation? Is it for me?

 Working in building and construction is dangerous.
-Over the last 5 years, an average of 25 construction workers a year have been killed at work.
+Over the last 5 years, an average of 29 construction workers a year have been killed at work.

-To drive higher safety standards, when building work is funded by the Australian Government, it requires the head contractor builder engaged to undertake that work to be accredited under the Work Health and Safety Accreditation Scheme (the Scheme) (subject to certain monetary thresholds and exemptions).
-The Scheme requires head contractor builders to demonstrate an effective WHS Management System and onsite implementation of the system to manage construction hazards and high-risk activities.
+To drive higher safety standards, when building work is funded by the Australian Government it requires the head contractor builder engaged to undertake that work to be accredited under the the Scheme (subject to certain monetary thresholds and exemptions).
+The Scheme requires head contractor builders to demonstrate an effective Work Health and Safety Management System (WHSMS) and on-site implementation of the system to manage construction hazards and high-risk activities.

 - Accredited builders are eligible to work as head contractor on any Australian Government-funded building works.